-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Isle of Man
+Mergers & Acquisitions Comparative Guide

 6.6 Is 'bumpitrage' a common feature in public takeovers in your jurisdiction?

-Although the threat of so-called ‘bumpitrage' (where an activist shareholder buys a stake in the target following the announcement of a bid with a view to forcing the bidder to improve the terms of its offer) is perceived to be on the rise in Europe generally, there have been no major instances of bumpitrage in the context of an Isle of Man public M&A transaction to date.
+There have been no major instances of 'bumpitrage' (where an activist shareholder buys a stake in the target following the announcement of a bid with a view to forcing the bidder to improve the terms of its offer) in the context of an Isle of Man public M&A transaction to date.

 That said, however, Isle of Man targets are as susceptible to shareholder activism as companies in other jurisdictions.
 As noted at question 1.1, schemes of arrangement have been the most common structure for public-to-private transactions in recent years.
 The procedure to implement an Isle of Man scheme of arrangement is broadly the same as that for UK companies, so the tactics that bumpitraging activists have developed in the context of UK takeover schemes could easily be replicated for takeover schemes involving Isle of Man companies.
-For this reason, on recent takeover schemes involving Isle of Man companies, the parties have carefully monitored movements in the shareholder base during the offer period with a view to detecting potential activists as soon as possible.
+For this reason, in recent takeover schemes involving Isle of Man companies, the parties have carefully monitored movements in the shareholder base during the offer period with a view to detecting potential activists as soon as possible.

 6.7 Is there any minimum level of consideration that a buyer must pay on a takeover bid (eg, by reference to shares acquired in the market or to a volume-weighted average over a period of time)?

-If the bidder acquires interests in shares within three months before the offer period, or between the start of the offer period and the announcement of the bid, the offer price must be at least as high as the highest price paid for any such purchase.
+If the bidder acquires interests in shares in the three months before the offer period or between the start of the offer period and the announcement of the bid, the offer price must be at least as high as the highest price paid for any such purchase.

 In addition, if the bidder acquires an interest in shares at above the offer price during the offer period, it must increase its offer price to at least the highest price paid for any such purchase.